 •Would you recommend our services to others?
 If so, why?

-The answer to number three, basically, is how to ask for testimonials.
+The answer to number three is how to ask for testimonials.
 If the client provides a positive response that’s not worded ideally, summarize it with any necessary editing and ask if you can use it as a testimonial.
 This neatly sidesteps the paralysis that some people get when directly asked to write a testimonial.
 Of course, if your survey reveals the client isn’t happy, fix the issues and try again.

-In lieu of a survey email, some designers and developers create a survey page on their website that includes a textbox specifically asking for a testimonial.
+Instead of a survey email, some designers and developers create a survey page on their website that includes a textbox specifically asking for a testimonial.
 On project completion, they send out a link.
 Others feel an email is more personal and likely to generate a better response.

 How to ask for reviews

-Ask for ReviewUnlike testimonials — which are usually included in your own website and promotional materials — reviews are often located elsewhere.
-Reviews on sites like Yelp, Google and Facebook can act like a magnet, attracting new customers to your door.
+Unlike testimonials — which are usually included in your website and promotional materials — reviews are often located elsewhere.
+Reviews on sites like Yelp, Google, and Facebook can act like a magnet, attracting new customers to your door.
 The bad news is that unhappy clients are the most likely to leave reviews on their own.
-The good news is that, these days, all customers recognize the importance of reviews, and to build a trove of good ones often all you need to do is ask.
+The good news is that these days, all customers recognize the importance of reviews, and to build a trove of good ones often all you need to do is ask.

 Make sure you’ve already set the foundation in place by creating profiles on the most popular review sites.
 Include direct links to the profiles in multiple places.
-Your website, newsletter and follow-up emails are prime locations.
+Your website, newsletter, and follow-up emails are prime locations.

 Editor’s note: Looking for an easier way to manage your business’s information on multiple online review sites?
 Check out GoDaddy’s Local Business Listings tool.
 You simply update your business listing from one convenient dashboard and the changes appear across all sites.